Bridge Funding Program

 Awards

-• All expenses that support the research enterprise including personnel, supplies, animals, services, etc. are allowable.
+• All expenses that support the research enterprise, including personnel, supplies, animals, services, etc., are allowable.

 • Faculty salaries are NOT allowable expenses, but may be used as match.

-• If the investigator misses the deadline for grant resubmission as stated in the application, funding may be withdrawn and a written explanation will be required.
+• If the investigator misses the deadline for grant resubmission as stated in the application, funding may be withdrawn, and a written explanation will be required.

-• If the investigator receives outside funding from any source (non-NIH federal, state, foundation, etc.), bridge funding will be returned back to the pool immediately so future requests can be funded.
+• If the investigator receives outside funding from any source (non-NIH federal, state, foundation, etc.), bridge funding will be returned to the pool immediately so future requests can be funded.